jamescoleuk/aws-lambda-warm-cold/README.md

 # aws-lambda-warm-cold
+This repo shows you how to take advantage of warm/cold code in Rust lambdas.

 After AWS runs a lambda it keeps it "warm" for a while.
 If the lambda is invoked before that while is up then it runs faster.